gauthig/greenbutton-influxdb/README.md

 # Green button import to Influxdb
 Parse SCE Green Button download files only for now.
-<br>Green button data from utilities is not always the same format so this is tuned to SCE's net metering format.
-Yes, Even SCE has several formats based on customer plan.
+<br>Green button data from utilities is not always the same format , two utilities rae now inlcuded.
 If someone provides sample data for other green button formats (including SCE non Net Metering) I will incorporate.

 Looking for contributors for other utility formats, code enhancements, bugs, documentation ....